What is Hepatitis C?

 New treatments for hepatitis C became available in Australia from 1 March 2016.
 These medicines, called direct acting antivirals (DAAs):

-- are taken in tablet form, without the need for injections (in most cases).
+- are taken in tablet form, without the need for injections.

 In contrast, the previously available treatments were less effective, frequently had severe side effects and injections were required for 6 to 12 months.

-Hepatitis C treatment improves people’s liver health by stopping liver damage caused by the hepatitis C virus.
-Following treatment some of the damage that has already occurred may repair.
-Successful treatment clears the virus so that the person can no longer transmit hepatitis C virus to another person.
+Hepatitis C treatment improves people’s liver health by stopping liver damage caused by the hepatitis C virus and even reversing some of the damage that has already occurred.
+Treatment also means that the person can no longer transmit heptatitis C virus to another person.

 People living with hepatitis C virus should see their general practitioner (GP) about getting treated.
-A liver biopsy is not required before starting treatment.
+A liver biopsy is no longer required before starting treatment.

 If you have been diagnosed with hepatitis C it is important to tell people who may also have been exposed so they can be tested.
 Your doctor can help you to decide who may be at risk and help you to contact them.
 If you wish, your doctor can make the contact for you, while also keeping your identity confidential.